Up-Mods/Arcanus-Continuum/README.md

 ---

-Arcanus 2 is a simple magic mod inspired by the mod Electroblob's Wizardry and the server Wynncraft.
+Arcanus: Continuum is a simple magic mod inspired by the mod Electroblob's Wizardry and the server Wynncraft.
 <br><br>
 The mod's main goal is to maintain simplicity above all else, to make for an accessible experience for all players.